Selling a financed car: your rights during

 Your monthly payments then cover both costs.
 Be aware, though, that this increases the total amount of interest you're paying and your monthly payments will be higher, as you're paying off the remaining cost of the first car as well as the full cost of the second one.

-Once you have your settlement figure, you may want to get a quote from a car buying company to see how much it will pay for the vehicle, which may be more than you're offered for a part-exchange.
-Make sure you mention any damage to the car, which some firms are quick to use as a reason to dramatically cut the payout when you go to drop the car off; do that and you risk a high valuation being slashed to a very low one, when you could have had got more elsewhere if you'd described the car accurately.
+Make sure you mention any damage to the car, which some firms are quick to use as a reason to dramatically cut the payout when you go to drop the car off.
+Do that and you risk a high valuation being slashed to a very low one, when you could have had got more elsewhere if you'd described the car accurately.

-You’ll need the agreement of your lender to sell the car again, since the car belongs to the finance company throughout the contract.
+You’ll need the agreement of your lender to sell the car, since the car belongs to the finance company throughout the contract.
 The car only becomes yours if you pay off the finance early or make the optional final payment at the end.
 The car buying company will usually pay the lender what is owed directly.

 If the car buying company gives you a valuation that’s higher than the settlement fee, this should leave you with surplus cash.
 If there’s a shortfall, however, you’ll normally pay the car buying company the difference between the car’s value and the settlement fee.

-Selling a PCP car privately
+3. Selling a car on finance privately

-Selling a car privately will often get you a better price than if you trade it in for another one or sell to a company, but you’ll have to manage the process yourself and get the express permission of the finance company to do so.
-You'll also have to reassure buyers who are often wary of purchasing a car that has existing finance - as they could be chased for any outstanding finance on a car they buy.
+Selling a car privately will often get you a better price than if you trade it in for another one or sell to a company.
+But you’ll have to manage the process yourself and get the express permission of the finance company to do so.

-The process is very similar to those above.
 Once you have the agreement of your lender, you can sell to a private buyer who will typically pay the lender directly.
 You’ll need to make up any shortfall to ensure that the lender receives the full settlement fee before the buyer gets confirmation that the finance has been settled and that they are the new owner.

 If you agree to sell the car for more than the settlement fee, you will be able to pocket the difference.